mlerotic/spectromicroscopy/docs/index.md

  - [lxml](https://lxml.de/)
  - (Optional) [netcdf4-python](http://code.google.com/p/netcdf4-python/)

-Python 2.7 with PyQt4 version of Mantis is still available (mantis_py2.7_PyQt4_v2.3.05.py) but it will not be updated with new features.
+Python 2.7 with PyQt4 version of Mantis is still available on Github as a separate branch and [binaries](https://github.com/mlerotic/spectromicroscopy/releases/tag/2.3.02) but it will not be updated with new features.
+The user guide for 2.3.
+Mantis version can be dowloaded [here](https://github.com/mlerotic/spectromicroscopy/files/5944025/UserGuide_2.3.02.pdf).

 We recommend using pip [Python Packaging](https://packaging.python.org/tutorials/installing-packages/) to install required libraries.
 Alternatively, [Anaconda Python](http://docs.continuum.io/anaconda/)  includes all the required libraries in compatible versions.
 Enthought Python Distribution [EPD](http://www.enthought.com/products/epd.php) is another option.